KatherineMichel/church-website-and-marketing-on-a-budget/research_and_design_sprint.md

 ### User Testing

+Favorable user criteria

-* Define favorable and unfavorable user criteria
+Unfavorable user criteria

-* Post ad for users, including link to recruiting screener questionnaire
+Example user ad with link to recruiting screener

-When you have identified prospective users:

-* Call the prospective users by phone
+Example recruiting screener

+Phone call to prospective user

-* Send a follow-up email, including important info and a link to non-disclosure agreement to sign; Request prospective user to reply to confirm
+Follow up email with link to non-disclosure agreement to sign and request to prospective user to reply to confirm

+Non-disclosure agreement

 Example confirmation email

 Example non-disclosure agreement

-* Create interview guide

 Example interview guide

-* Conduct user study
+Picture of user study

-* Summarize and analyze findings
+Summary and analysis of findings